 His anxiety was causing him to hold his breath.
 No breathing equals no oxygen equals total exhaustion.

-The solution was fairly simple: he had to concentrate on his breathing before all else.
+For our friend Fred the solution was fairly simple: he had to concentrate on his breathing before all else.
 He started to focus on inhalation and exhalation while doing pushups, while doing Yoga and especially while grappling.

 Fred also used a fairly simple tool to ensure he wasn’t holding his breath while grappling: every 5 or 10 seconds he would check in on his breathing and ask himself if he was holding his breath.
 Submissions, body positions and techniques were all secondary to focusing on the breath, making sure that it continued to flow in and out during the heat of the battle.